 - United States ex rel.
 Lemmon v.
 Envirocare of Utah, Inc., 614 F.3d 1163 (10th Cir.
 2010).
-Tenth Circuit reversed dismissal of the client qui tam relator’s complaint finding it sufficient to plead fraud on the federal government based on the defendant’s alleged concealment of hazardous waste disposal violations.
+Briefed qui tam relator’s appeal to Tenth Circuit Court of Appeals, which held that relator successfully pleaded that concealment of hazardous waste disposal violations violated the False Claims Act.

 S.J.
 Quinney College of Law, University of Utah, J.D., 2005